What is the need for qualitative data collection?

-This is basically a web survey is prepared using a prominent survey software and either uploaded in a website or emailed to the selected sample size with a motive to collect reliable online data.
+An online survey or a web survey is prepared using a prominent online survey software and either uploaded in a website or emailed to the selected sample size with a motive to collect reliable online data.
 Instead of writing down responses, the respondents use computers and keyboards to type their answers.
 With an online survey questionnaire, it becomes easier and smoother to collect qualitative data.

 Focus group discussions:

-Basically, this is also a type of interview but is conducted in a group discussion setting.
-Usually, the group consists of 8 – 10 people (the size may vary depending on the researcher’s requirement), wherein they are given appropriate space to discuss on a topic or issue in a context where the participants are allowed to either agree or disagree with each other’s comments.
+Focus group discussions can also be considered a type of interview, but it is conducted in a group discussion setting.
+Usually, the focus group consists of 8 – 10 people (the size may vary depending on the researcher’s requirement).
+The researchers ensure appropriate space is given to the participants to discuss a topic or issue in a context.
+The participants are allowed to either agree or disagree with each other’s comments.

 The participants of focused group discussions are selected based on the topic or issues for which the researcher wants actionable insights.
-For example, is the research is about the recovery of college students from drug addiction then the participants have to be a college student, studying and recovering from the drug addiction.
+For example, is the research is about the recovery of college students from drug addiction, the participants have to be a college student, studying and recovering from the drug addiction.

 There are two main types of observation,

 - Covert: In this method, the observer is concealed without letting anyone know that they are being observed.
-For example, a researcher studying the rituals of a wedding in nomadic tribes must join them as a guest and quietly observe everything that goes around him.
+For example, a researcher studying the rituals of a wedding in nomadic tribes must join them as a guest and quietly see everything that goes around him.

-Even when you want to understand people’s behavior or their way of interaction in a specific community or demographic you can rely on data generated through observation.
-In addition to that, if you fail to get quality data through surveys, interviews, or group discussions, observation is the best method to generate qualitative data as it requires equal to no efforts from the participants.
+Even when you want to understand people’s behavior or their way of interaction in a particular community or demographic, you can rely on the observation data.
+Remember, if you fail to get quality data through surveys, interviews, or group discussions, rely on observation.
+It is the best and trusted qualitative data collection method to generate qualitative data as it requires equal to no efforts from the participants.

-To identify behavior and patterns governing social conditions, issues or topics, qualitative research is one of the best methods.
-It actually spans a step ahead of quantitative data as it fails to explain the reasons and rationale behind a phenomenon but qualitative data easily does.
+Qualitative research is one of the best methods for identifying the behavior and patterns governing social conditions, issues, or topics.
+It spans a step ahead of quantitative data as it fails to explain the reasons and rationale behind a phenomenon, but qualitative data quickly does.